 - Indiana University Bloomington

-BIOGRAPHYLowell E. Baier, class of 1964, has had a career that has taken him from practicing attorney to entrepreneur, tireless advocate for natural resources and wildlife conservation, and now author.
+BIOGRAPHYLowell E. Baier received his B.A. in economics and political science from Valparaiso University in 1961.
+And, after graduating Indiana University with a law degree in 1964, his career has taken him from practicing attorney to entrepreneur, tireless advocate for natural resources and wildlife conservation, and now author.

-Baier received his Bachelor of Arts in economics and political science from Valparaiso University in 1961 and his law degree in 1964.
-After graduation, he practiced law in Washington, D.C..
-He had grown to love the city when his congressman, Charles A. Halleck, R-Ind., LLB'24, called him to be a page in the U.S. House of Representatives in 1956.
+While practicing law in Washington, D.C., he was approached by his congressman, Charles A. Halleck, R-Ind., LLB'24, to serve as page in the U.S. House of Representatives in 1956.
 In 1967, he formed Baier Properties Inc., a Bethesda, Md.-based developer of warehouses, residential properties, and award-winning office buildings and shopping centers.